 Additionally, various of Russia's actions have led to sanctions and other penalties being levied by the U.S., the European Union, the United Kingdom, and other countries, as well as other public and private actors and companies, against Russia and certain other geographic areas, including agreement to remove certain Russian financial institutions from the Society for Worldwide Interbank Financial Telecommunication payment system and restrictions on imports of Russian oil, liquified natural gas and coal.
 We do not have operations in Russia or Ukraine and historically we have had a limited number of Russian and Ukrainian customers, which we continue to screen against applicable sanctions lists per our standard processes.
 Although we continue to devote resources to this screening effort, including the use of software solutions, the sanctions screening process remains partially manual, and the sanctions lists continue to evolve and vary by country.
-We continue to address necessary changes in global sanctions laws and modify our processes as necessary in light of these evolving laws.
-A material failure to comply with global sanctions laws could have a negative effect on our reputation, business and financial condition.
+We continue to address necessary changes in global sanctions laws and modify our processes and financial condition.